 At Swinerton, the best part about Women in Construction Week is the opportunity to highlight our impressive women.
-For the Southeast team, this means we get to feature Project Executive Robyn Schoch in Atlanta, Senior Marketing Manager Lonni Grattan in Charlotte, Senior Project Engineer Rachel Kurth in Atlanta, and Senior Estimator Ashlee Popka in Atlanta.
+For the Southeast team, this means we get to feature Project Executive Robyn Schoch in Atlanta, Senior Marketing Manager Lonni Grattan in Charlotte and Senior Project Engineer Rachel Kurth in Atlanta.

 Keep reading to learn how these four women answered questions about their backgrounds, careers, and how to succeed in a male-dominated field.
 Click through the Image Gallery above for photos of those featured.